Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Evaluation

 \section{Evaluation}

+In this paper, we evaluate the practicality and usability of {\sys}'s design and implementation for the use case of contact tracing and risk notification.
+An evaluation of the effectiveness of beacon-based tracing has been shown in prior work~\cite{pancast-simulations}.

-{We evaluate the practicality~and usability of {\sys}'s design and implementation.} BLE beacons perform a single task of generating {\ephIDs} periodically; thus, they require low maintenance and the only practical concern is their battery life.
-For users' devices, the practicality and usability is determined by the time and frequency of interactions required with the devices and the battery life of the devices. \Cref{tab:dongle-ops} shows the compute, bandwidth, and user involvement characteristics of the three main operations performed by the devices: (i) {{\ephID} collection}, (ii) risk calculation for user, and (iii) encounter history upload.
-Given these characteristics, we care about the latency of (ii), since it requires high computation and bandwidth, and we care about power consumption of (i) and (ii), since they have the maximum impact on the device's battery life.
-We evaluate these metrics in \S\ref{subsec:risk-overheads}-\S\ref{subsec:battery-life}.
-We then summarize our experience from {\sys}'s pilot deployment in \S\ref{subsec:deployment}.
+BLE beacons perform a single task of generating {\ephIDs} periodically; thus, they require low maintenance and the only practical concern is their battery life.
+For users' devices, the practicality and usability is determined by the frequency of interactions required with the devices, the timeliness of risk dissemination, the bandwidth costs, and the impact on the battery life of the devices. \Cref{tab:dongle-ops} shows the compute, bandwidth, and user involvement characteristics of the three main operations performed by the devices: (i) {{\ephID} collection}, (ii) encounter history upload, and (ii) risk calculation for a user.
+Given these characteristics, we care about the latency of (ii), since it impacts the overall timeliness of risk dissemination to other users, latency and bandwidth of (iii), since it requires high computation and bandwidth, and we care about power consumption of (i) and (ii), since they have the maximum impact on the device's battery life.
+In \S\ref{subsec:download-latency} and \S\ref{subsec:battery-life}, we present an evaluation of the latency and energy costs of realistic implementations of beacons and low-end dongles.
+In \S\ref{subsec:deployment}, we describe our experience from a pilot deployment of {\sys} with BLE beacons and user devices implementing a basic, functional subset of all the features described in our design.